7arb25/USA-Student-Enrollment-Analysis/README.md

     * `STATE`: The U.S. state.
     * `YEAR`: The academic year.
     * `ENROLL`: Student enrollment.
-    * `REGION`:  The geographic region (Northeast, Midwest, South, West).  *(This column is created during data preprocessing based on state information.)*
+    * `REGION`:  **added by me** The geographic region (Northeast, Midwest, South, West).  *(This column is created during data preprocessing based on state information.)*
-    * [Add other relevant columns if available, e.g., poverty rates, student demographics].

-A detailed description of each column, including data types and units, can be found in [Link to Data Dictionary or Description - *You MUST add this if available*].
+A detailed description of each column, including data types and units, can be found in [KAGGLE](https://www.kaggle.com/datasets/noriuk/us-educational-finances).
 The data spans from [1992] to [2015].

 ## Methodology